 This recipe also calls for some protein powder; however, the one she uses is not paleo, as it uses pea protein (a legume) and has sugar in it.
 If you're looking to keep it strictly paleo, I've used this one in the past and really liked it, and I've also heard recently from a few people that they like this one.

-Do you have a favorite summertime no-cook or easy paleo recipe that you love?
-Share it with everyone in the comments below!
+Do you have favorite paleo summer recipes that you love?
+Share them with me in the comments below!

 If you’ve tried any of these recipes, I want to know!
 Tag me on social media and follow along for more delicious recipes.
 You can find me on Facebook, Instagram and Pinterest to see more delicious food and what I’m getting into.